tonyg/squeaker/README.md

 It's a small program that helps in automated derivation of *configured* Smalltalk images from some fixed *base* image and a collection of Smalltalk *commands*.
-It's about 500 lines of Python, so far.
+It's a few hundred lines of Python, so far.

  - `Squeakerfile.st` is like `Dockerfile`, except it contains locations to fetch images from plus Smalltalk expressions to derive